stuartstobie/cz-customisable/README.md

 # cz-customisable

+This is a shameless fork of https://github.com/leoforfree/cz-customizable but I wanted to fix the custom scope, however the original project does not appear to be maintained.

 The customisable Commitizen plugin (or standalone utility) to help achieve consistent commit messages such as [Conventional Commits](https://www.conventionalcommits.org/).
 Note that you can create any commit message pattern.
 You don't have to use the pattern from the Conventional Commits.
 For example, my team uses this pattern: `[minor] add new feature xyz`

 Suitable for large teams working with multiple projects with their own commit scopes.
 It allows you to **select** the pre-defined scopes or commit types.
 It works perfectly with https://github.com/semantic-release/semantic-release.